• Home

 Depression Is Treatable

-The good news is that clinical depression is treatable.
-Treatment options may include antidepressants, counseling, repetitive transcranial magnetic stimulation, vitamin D, light therapy, electroconvulsive therapy (ECT) or a combination of these options.
-The National Institutes of Health (NIH) found that 40 to 60 people out of 100 who started antidepressants noticed improved symptoms after six to eight weeks.
-The first step is to speak with your primary care provider (PCP) to discuss your options.
+Clinical depression is absolutely treatable.
+There are a variety of options available to you, including antidepressants, counseling, repetitive transcranial magnetic stimulation, vitamin D, light therapy, electroconvulsive therapy (ECT), or a combination of these treatments.
+According to the National Institutes of Health (NIH), a whopping 40 to 60 out of 100 people who start taking antidepressants notice a significant improvement in their symptoms after just six to eight weeks.
+The first step towards feeling better is to chat with your primary care provider (PCP) about which treatment options might be best for you.
+Don’t wait – take control of your mental health today!

-Filed Under: depression, sadness, stress Tagged With: crying spells, depression, major depressive disorder, mental health, mood swings, sadness, stress
+Filed Under: breakups, coping, depression, divorce, sadness, stress, survivors grief Tagged With: crying spells, depression, major depressive disorder, mental health, mood swings, sadness, stress

 Natasha Dedijer-Turner